TrentConley/local_vlm_mac/README.md

-# Qwen2-VL FastAPI Server
+# Qwen2-VL Image Analysis Script

-This is a FastAPI server that uses the Qwen2-VL-7B-Instruct model for processing images with queries.
-The server is designed to work on both Mac (with MPS acceleration) and other platforms like AWS (with CUDA).
+This script uses the Qwen2-VL-7B-Instruct model to analyze images and answer questions about them.
+It's designed to work on both Mac (with MPS acceleration) and other platforms.

 ## Requirements